 ● how accurate do you need the budget to be

 ● what type of budget best serves your business model

-The 4 primary approaches to budgeting are:
+These are the 4 primary approaches to budgeting:

 The most common form of budgeting is incremental budgeting, which takes historical actual results and adds a percentage increase or decrease to arrive at a current year budget.
 It is by far the simplest form of budgeting and can be easily executed by small organizations and large organizations.